Ryuichi Kiyonari

-Ryuichi Kiyonari (清成龍一) (born September 23, 1982 in Saitama, Japan) is a professional motorcycle road racer.
+Ryuichi Kiyonari (清成 龍一, Kiyonari Ryūichi) is a Japanese retired Grand Prix motorcycle racer.

-He previously rode a Honda CBR1000RR in the MFJ All-Japan Road Race JSB1000 Championship.
+Kiyonari previously rode a Honda CBR1000RR in the MFJ All-Japan Road Race JSB1000 Championship.
 He was the 2006, 2007 and 2010 British Superbike champion and enjoys fame and popularity amongst British motorcycle race fans due to his success and personality.
 He raced for Honda Asia in 2012.

 Kiyonari won the 2008 Suzuka 8-Hour race, teamed with his former WSBK teammate Carlos Checa.

 Early years

 Kiyonari first raced in 1988 in motocross, which he later stated that he did not especially enjoy.
 He began circuit racing in 1996, and first raced in the All-Japan 125cc Championship in 1998.
 He continued in this class until 1999 and spent the 2000 and 2001 season in the All-Japan 250cc Championship, with a shortage of big results, other than 9th place in the 2000 Suzuka 8 Hours race.

 In 2002, Kiyonari switched to the All-Japan ST600 championship, which he won with four victories.
 He also took an All-Japan Superbike Championship victory at TI Aida.